dylan-lang/opendylan/documentation/library-reference/source/network/index.rst

 .. class:: <network-not-responding>

-   The network — probably a local network — is down.
+   The network --- probably a local network --- is down.
 Try again later.

    :superclasses: :class:`<recoverable-socket-condition>`

 .. class:: <invalid-address>

-   A badly formed address string has been passed to a function trying to make an `<internet-address>`.
+   A badly formed address string has been passed to a function trying to make an :class:`<internet-address>`.

    :superclasses: :class:`<recoverable-socket-condition>`